mcinteerj/rdbms-mdb-migration-workshop/troubleshooting/README.md

 Solution

+The column you tried to call in your query is not the right one.
+Check for typos or your template.

 ## Column is ambiguous
 ```
 18:09:15.870 [main] ERROR c.j.mongosyphon.RDBMSConnection:173 - Column <something> in on clause is ambiguous
 ```

 Solution

+The Column you tried to call in your query is present in another table used.
+Be careful to use table.column in your query.

 # Your Data does not look right in your cluster